maholator/MahoTrans/README.md

 ## This project is not:

 - Accurate port of any mobile device runtime environment: use emulators in SDKs instead.
+- "Desktop" JVM: MT implements CLDC and MIDP and not compatible with SE/EE apps.
 - Bi-directional bridge between JVM and CLR: use IKVM.NET instead.
 - Java source code compiler: use `javac` instead.
 All java pieces of this are written on java bytecode.
 - Something that you can run: MahoTrans is only one of the parts of an arbitrary emulator/RE.
 It can do nothing by